8 min read

 What Happens When Both Characters Have Walls?

 Most romance relies on asymmetry.
 The grumpy hero softened by the sunshine heroine.
-The brooding introvert drawn out by the extrovert.
-These work because the open character does the emotional labor.
-But when nobody volunteers for that role, when both characters are equally cautious, equally skilled at keeping people at a comfortable distance, the romance becomes slower, quieter, and often more devastating.
+The brooding introvert drawn out by the extroverted love interest.
+These dynamics work because the open character does the emotional labor of breaking through.

 How Is This Different From Grumpy/Sunshine?